-The Certificate requires 15 credit hours, i.e. five courses, of graduate course work.
-These 15 credit hours include two required courses (both of which cannot be taken pass/fail):
+The Certificate requires 12 credit hours, i.e. four courses, of graduate course work.
+These 12 credit hours include three required courses (none of which can be taken pass/fail):

 1. History 630, the introductory seminar in historical methodology.